briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

 13. _(m)_ In addition to investments as provided in this chapter, the Director of Finance may invest in bonds, notes or other obligations of the Municipality, including those issued pursuant to Ohio R.C.
-725.01 to 725.11, at a price, rate, maturity or other terms as determined by the Director of Finance.\
+[725.01][ORC Section 725.01] to [725.11][ORC Section 725.11], at a price, rate, maturity or other terms as determined by the Director of Finance.\
 (Ord.1986-46.
 Passed 10-28-86.)

 ## 125.09   Miscellaneous provisions